outscale/pg/README.md

 This lib do not implement all packetgraph nor is considered as stable.
 So don't really pay attention to it at the moment.

+# Contributions

+No contribution is accepted at the moment on the project

 # License: GPLv3

 > Copyright 2017 Outscale SAS